8 Ways to Clean Natural Stone Walkway

 Therefore, you have to treat natural stones according to the nature of stains and typical steps are:

 - Plain water cleaning with wet mopping or washing water jets with force.

 - Scrubbing with a nylon brush or hard scrubbers if stone type permits.

 - Neutral to Mild and strongly acidic or base stone-specific washing solutions.

 Poultices are the best ways to remove any deep stain from the surface and within the mass of natural stones.

-Way No. 3 – Mitigating Rusts & Rots
+3 – Mitigating Rusts & Rots

 Inorganic metal stains are purely due to mild to strong chemical reactions on the surfaces and within the mass of stones.
 So, it demands water cleaning treatments like applications of cold and hot water.
 Afterward, you can go for applying poultices for deep routed and rusty stains under the supervision of experts & experienced professionals.

 Apart from inorganic metals, water spots or rings occur due to salt deposition from water-soluble salts after the vaporization process of deposited water on the stone surfaces and within the stone mass itself.
 You can apply buff with dry wool or other washing techniques based on the intensity of staining.